Orlando tragedy: Two officers remembered

 "I'll miss our time goofing off in court during recesses," Sandor said.
 "He always made long breaks fly by.
 However, what I will miss the most is my friend and a man who I knew was always ready to protect this entire community."

-Kyle Israel, who played quarterback at UCF with Lewis, posted his thoughts on Facebook:
+Kyle Israel, who played quarterback at UCF, posted his thoughts on Facebook:

 "R.I.P.
 BIG Norm.
 You were always a great ambassador for the UCF football program and a guy teammates always loved!
 Can't believe catching up with each other two weeks ago was going to be the last time.
 You will be missed my friend."